tmolteno/specfit/examples/source_study/README.md

 The _data.json file contains the original data, the _processed.json contains the result of the inference, as well some samples.
 The graphs are:

 * _500.pdf: a posterior plot of 500 samples
-* _trace.pdf: a posterior plot of 500 samples
+* _trace.pdf: a MCMC diagnostic plot showing the traces
 * _posterior_pairs.pdf: A plot showing how the fitted parameters are correlated.